 Other series would also come and go over the years: from 2005 to 2007, the circuit hosted the World Touring Car Championship (2005 and 2006), DTM (2005), Le Mans Series (2005 and 2006), as well as the International GT Open and the World Series by Renault.
 On two wheels, MotoGP held Grands Prix from 2005-07, while World Superbikes put in a solo appearance in 2013.

 In 2012, the operations and naming rights of Istanbul Park and its facilities were taken by the Intercity group, a car rental firm.
-A programme of improvement works and maintenance have kept the circuit race-ready, though the major thrust of its operations are now as a comprehensive automobile, motor sports and road safety center.
+A programme of improvement works and maintenance have kept the circuit race-ready, though the major thrust of its operations are now as a comprehensive automobile, motor sports and road safety centre.
 Nevertheless, the circuit did host rounds of the World Rallycross Championship in 2014 and 2015, though it seemed in recent years that its days hosting major events were behind it.

 Like a number of other circuits across Europe, however, Intercity Istanbul Park was one of the beneficiaries of the much-disrupted Formula One season, as coronavirus effectively tore up the original calendar.
 It soon became clear that other Grade 1 circuits in Europe would be needed to host events and Intercity were keen to oblige.
 As a result, the Turkish Grand Prix will return on November 15 for the first time in nine years.
 In preparation, the circuit was given a complete resurfacing around its length, supervised by Hermann Tilke.